zirco-lang/design/spec.md

 ### `1.2` **Requirements**

-An implementation is considered "not compliant" if it fails to meet one or more of the MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, requirements in this specification, as described in [RFC 2119][rfc2119].
+An implementation is considered "not compliant" if it fails to meet one or more of the MUST, MUST NOT, REQUIRED, SHALL, or SHALL NOT requirements in this specification, as described in [RFC 2119][rfc2119].

 <a id="-1-3">